shota-tsuji/lab/list.md

 - Implementing sparse matrix-vector multiplication on throughput-oriented processors
 - Model-driven autotuning of sparse matrix-vector multiply on GPUs
 - Acceleration of conjugate gradient method for circuit simulation using CUDA
-- Implement-
-- ing Blocked Sparse Matrix-Vector Multiplication on NVIDIA GPUs
+- Implementing Blocked Sparse Matrix-Vector Multiplication on NVIDIA GPUs
 - Automatically tuning sparse matrix-vector multiplication for GPU Architectures
 - Designing efficient sorting algorithms for manycore GPUs
 - Efficient Breadth-First Search on the Cell/BE Processor